entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 471. Position of mid-pit line: anterior to the postmargianl sensroy groove (0); at the level of postmarginal sensroy groove (1).
  > -  This sensory groove is present in phlycatenids, such as *Dicksonosteus*, *Arctolepis*, and *Tiaraspis*.

+472. **cheek** Paranuchal plate overlaps the nuchal plate: absent (0); present (1).
+ > -  This character is widely present in phlyctaeniids and brachythoracids.
+Goujet (1984) suggested that this overlapping relationship link to the development of the "posterior consolidated part of the skull" (Heintz 1932, p.
+131; Stensiö 1963a), itself resulting from the differentiation or reinforcement of a dermal cervical articulation.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.